hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/serial_recovery/README.md

 ## Enter Serial Recovery Mode
 Usually the bootloader use as little time as possible to boot the application.
 If we want to do DFU, we need some time.
-Here are two ways to make sure that we got time for DFU.
+Here are two ways to make sure that we got enough time for DFU.

 ### Serial Recovery on Button
 The chip will enter Serial Recovery mode instead of the application if a button is held during boot.